Welcome

 Examples of a new, fresh egg mass (left) that caterpillars will hatch from next spring and an old egg mass from last year that is already empty (right)

-When the temperature is above 40°F, spray egg masses with a dormant horticultural oil (such as Golden Pest Spray Oil) to kill them and reduce the population of spongy moth next spring.
+Hold off treating or removing egg masses until after the first hard frost to let a natural enemy of the spongy moth—Ooencyrtus kuvanae—attack the egg masses.
+When temperatures remain just above 40°F, spray egg masses with a dormant horticultural oil (such as Golden Pest Spray Oil) to kill them and reduce the population of spongy moth next spring.
 The spray oil kills the eggs, reducing the population of spongy moth next spring.
 This spray oil is available to purchase online or at some garden centers and retailers.
 If you have many egg masses, consider adding food coloring to your spray oil so you can see which egg masses you’ve already treated.
 Although more difficult, and you must be careful not to damage the bark of the tree, you can also scrape egg masses into a container and cover them with soapy water for 2 days.
 You may then discard eggs in the trash.
 Don’t leave any part of the egg mass attached and don’t allow it to fall onto the ground, they will survive to hatch next spring!